MIKE SMITH’S HOT HUNDRED UK HITS

 when this hit entered the charts.)
 They quickly acquired a

 manager who arranged a contract with EMI records and producer Mickie

 Most.
-Their debut single, a cover of an American song, rose up
+This, their debut single, a cover of an American song, rose up

-the charts and was number one by the end of September 1964.
+the charts and was at number one by the end of September 1964.
 It

 was released in the USA and reached number 13.
 They soon